maciejg-git/litewind-alpine-documentation/documentation/range.md

         name: "data-show-labels",
         type: ["Boolean", "String"],
         default: "false",
-        description: "If true, the value labels are displayed above the sliders.
-You can also set this prop to `focus` to display the labels when the slider is focused.", },
+        description: "If set to true or `'always'` the value labels are displayed above the sliders.
+You can also set this prop to `'focus'` to display the labels when the slider is focused.", },
 ]
 xModel: [